 Every applicant for admission or readmission, except as noted below, is required to pay a non-refundable, non-transferable fee of \$20 each time an application is filed.
-Remittance by bank draft or money order payable to the California State College, Dominguez Hills, should be attached to the application.
+Remittance by bank draft or money order payable to California State University Dominguez Hills should be attached to the application.
 No application may be processed until the fee has been received unless the applicant qualifies for a fee waiver.